EU should stop making ‘threats’ to ‘big’ countries like Britain, negotiator David Frost says

 The European Union needs to stop making “threats” and work out a new way to deal with “big” countries like Britain, David Frost has said.

-Speaking at a committee hearing in Westminster on Tuesday the UK's Brexit minister said the post-membership relationship with the bloc had been more difficult that expected and would be "a little bumpy" for some time.
+Speaking at a committee hearing in Westminster on Tuesday, the UK’s Brexit minister said the post-membership relationship with the bloc had been more difficult than expected and would be “a little bumpy” for some time.

-Lord Frost, who revealed that he was planning to to write a book about his dealings with the EU, offered the 27-country union advice on dealing with other countries like Britain.
+Lord Frost, who revealed that he was planning to write a book about his dealings with the EU, offered the 27-member union advice on dealing with other countries like Britain.

-Turning to the Commission’s treatment of the UK, he added: "If it had one criticism, perhaps it is that sometimes it feels like the resort to threats is a bit quick and you know, we don't make threats in quite the same way as I think some players in the EU do, and I think if we could just sort of dial that down a bit it would help."
+Turning to the commission’s treatment of the UK, he added: “If I had one criticism, perhaps it is that sometimes it feels like the resort to threats is a bit quick – and, you know, we don’t make threats in quite the same way as I think some players in the EU do, and I think if we could just sort of dial that down a bit it would help.”

-Lord Frost has admitted that the protocol he negotiated to deal with the Northern Ireland border issue was more damaging to trade between Great Britain and the province that he had expected.
+Lord Frost has admitted that the protocol he negotiated to deal with the Northern Ireland border issue was more damaging to trade between Great Britain and the province than he had expected.

-The new arrangement, which puts checks on the Irish Sea, is causing frictions on trade and has angered both unionists and businesses, some of whom have given up shipping to Northern Ireland due to the new bureaucracy.
+The new trade arrangements, which involve checks between the British mainland and Northern Ireland, are causing friction, and have angered both unionists and businesses, some of whom have given up shipping to Northern Ireland because of the increased bureaucracy.

-The situation is expected to worsen when grace periods, negotiated in December last year, come to an end – with one crucial one covering chilled meats like sausages set to finish this month.
+The situation is expected to worsen when the grace periods, negotiated in December last year, come to an end – with one crucial one, covering chilled meats such as sausages, set to finish this month.

 But Britain has taken to unilaterally extending the periods without the EU's agreement, a move that has angered Brussels, who see it as backsliding on the recently signed agreement.

-The EU says Britain should implement the agreement it negotiated and has threatened to use agreed sanctions – including potential trade tariffs – if Britain stays in breach.
+The EU says that Britain should implement the agreement it negotiated, and has threatened to use agreed sanctions – including, potentially, trade tariffs – if Britain remains in breach.

-But Lord Frost told MPs: “If those arrangements are going to be sustainable, they have to operate in a pragmatic and proportionate way – and that’s not what’s happening.
+But Lord Frost told MPs: “If those arrangements are going to be sustainable, [the EU] have to operate in a pragmatic and proportionate way – and that’s not what’s happening.

-Lord Frost added that the current situation was "not satisfactory and it's hard to see how it can be sustained" because of the need for it to be approved by the Northern Ireland assembly.
+Lord Frost added that the current situation was “not satisfactory and it’s hard to see how it can be sustained” because of the need for the arrangements to be approved by the Northern Ireland assembly.

 UK news in pictures